-Aviation encompasses activities related to designing, operating, and developing all types of aircraft.
-This includes the airline industry, military aviation, aircraft manufacturing companies, and more.
+Aviation encompasses activities related to flying, designing, manufacturing, and maintaining aircraft.
+It includes fields such as airline operations, military aviation, and aircraft manufacturing.

 Top Aviation Schools in Europe